lopuhin/tf-rnn-char-autoencoder/README.rst

 LSTM Character Autoencoder
 ==========================

-LSTM Character-level autoencoder built with TensorFlow: learns by reconstructing sentences in order to build good sentence representations.
+LSTM character-level sequence autoencoder built with TensorFlow: learns by reconstructing sentences in order to build good sentence representations.

 Runnable on CPU and GPU, image on AWS with TensorFlow: